qstrahl/vim-dentures/CONTRIBUTING.md

 free to open issues and pull requests on GitHub (link in README).
 When making changes to the code, please:

-* Try to be consistent with the coding style of the plugin
+* Be consistent with the coding style of the plugin
 * Make sure your commit messages are nicely formatted
-* Avoid commits that change too much at once
+* Avoid commits that change too much at once or break things on their own
-* Avoid commits that fix things broken in previous commits by...
-* Avoid commits that break things

 # Thank You